nils-braun/nils-braun.github.io/_posts/2020-02-04-tsfresh-on-cluster-1.md

 In this series of two posts we are going to discuss four possibilities to speed up the calculation.
 Depending on the amount of data (and resources) you have, you can choose between:

-1. multiprocessing, if your data fits into a single machine but you want to leverage multiple cores for the calculation (this post).
+1. Multiprocessing, if your data fits into a single machine but you want to leverage multiple cores for the calculation (this post).
 2. `tsfresh`'s distributor framework, if your data still fits into a single machine but you want to distribute the feature calculation over multiple machines to speed up the calculation (this post).
-3. if your data does not fit into a single machine, chances are high you are already using libraries like `Apache Spark` or `dask` for handling the data (before `tsfresh`), so we will discuss how to interact from them with `tsfresh` ([next post](../tsfresh-on-cluster-2/)).
+3. If your data does not fit into a single machine, chances are high you are already using libraries like `Apache Spark` or `dask` for handling the data (before `tsfresh`), so we will discuss how to interact from them with `tsfresh` ([next post](../tsfresh-on-cluster-2/)).
 4. And if you are not using `dask` or `Apache Spark` and your data does still not fit into a single machine, you can still leverage the power of a task scheduler such as `luigi` for this ([next post](../tsfresh-on-cluster-2/)).

 If you want to follow along with the code examples, make sure to install the most recent version of `tsfresh` (the following was tested with v0.15.1).